 British values and the Prevent duty

-This spotlight related to childcare in England only.
+This spotlight relates to childcare in England only.

-From 1 July 2015 the Prevent duty became law.
+The Prevent duty became law back in 2015.
 This is a duty on all schools and registered early years providers to have due regard to preventing people being drawn into terrorism.
 In order to protect children in your care, you must be alert to any reason for concern in the child’s life at home or elsewhere.
 This includes awareness of the expression of extremist views.